padrinobook/padrinobook/chapters/user_profile.md

 ```

 We add the `update` action now.
-First it checks, if the user can be found by the passed token and check, if it is not
+First it checks, if the user can be found by the passed token and then we use the
-older than one hour.
-If it is we redirect back to the forget-password action.
+password field validations from the user model:

 ```ruby